 7. What is Pain and Suffering?

 Pain and suffering includes harm caused by physical injury and mental distress related to the accident and injuries.

-If we do get you compensation, our fee is a percentage of the amount recovered.
+Our fee is a percentage of the amount recovered.
 The percentage depends on the type of case we handle and whether the case must be litigated.

 Even though other personal injury attorneys say they work on contingency, they may also require a retainer fee for costs like filing fees, expert fees, court reporter fees, etc. Over the course of working the case, those fees can add up to a significant sum.